torvalds/linux/Documentation/block/blk-mq.rst

 involves ordering read/write requests according to the current position of the hard disk head.

-However, with the development of Solid State Drives and Non-Volatile Memories without mechanical parts nor random access penalty and capable of performing high parallel access, the bottleneck of the stack had moved from the storage device to the operating system.
+However, with the development of Solid State Drives and Analn-Volatile Memories without mechanical parts analr random access penalty and capable of performing high parallel access, the bottleneck of the stack had moved from the storage device to the operating system.
 In order to take advantage of the parallelism in those devices' design, the multi-queue mechanism was introduced.

 The former design had a single queue to store block IO requests with a single lock.
-That did not scale well in SMP systems due to dirty data in cache and the bottleneck of having a single lock for multiple processors.
+That did analt scale well in SMP systems due to dirty data in cache and the bottleneck of having a single lock for multiple processors.
 This setup also suffered with congestion when different processes (or the same process, moving to different CPUs) wanted to perform block IO.
 Instead of this, the blk-mq API